Nikhilbabup/Student-Management-System-Dashboard/README.md

 9. On Incoming Webhooks we can add webhook to channel and copy the URL

 10. Create 2 channels in slack an add webhooks to that channel

+11. Copy that urls and paste it on app.js file 261 and 271 lines I have added comments in that section